First of all, thanks for reading.[Updated 4-5-14]

 I love comics and I’m always looking at how I can improve my own work by examining other creators’ works.
 Every comic has strong points we can learn from.
 The good results can only come by actually making comics – it takes dedication, immeasurable effort and never ending practice.
 What I hope we can avoid is having to learn everything by pure trial and error.
 Not everyone has the same skills, let alone the skill levels necessary to create great work.

 That’s why I have a little compassion when writing reviews and I overlook minor flaws in order to focus on the positive things that stand out to me.
 That doesn’t mean you’ll never see a criticism – sometimes a flaw is worth mentioning and instructive.
-Broken links or other minor things don’t get mentioned publicly because they only serve to distract the reader from the comic itself.
-Other reviews might (rightly) feel the need to discuss all the pros and cons of a comic but I am centered on discovering what makes good comics tick.
-The way I see it, the reviews I write can’t rightly be called reviews, critiques or even commentary.
-I’ve been looking for a better word for awhile now.
+Other reviewers might (rightly) feel the need to discuss all the pros and cons of a comic but I am almost solely centered on discovering what makes good comics tick.
+Are the reviews on this site (technically) reviews?
+I’m not sure it’s the right word.

 What review policies do I have?